Pittsburgh Lawyer for Illegal Possession of Prescription Drugs

 While those who are convicted of drug charges in Pennsylvania do not forfeit their rights to vote, they do lose the right to carry a firearm.
 Under the law, anyone convicted of any charges under the Pennsylvania Controlled Substances, Drugs, Device, and Cosmetic Act is prohibited from owning a firearm.
 In addition, you will be faced with a life-long criminal record unless you are eligible to have your record expunged.

-The cost of being arrested and convicted on a prescription drug charge can be steep; in addition to the potential of losing your freedom, you could be ordered to a drug rehabilitation facility and you may also face challenges finding work or even housing after your arrest.
+The cost of being arrested and convicted on prescription drugs charges can be steep; in addition to the potential of losing your freedom, you could be ordered to a drug rehabilitation facility and you may also face challenges finding work or even housing after your arrest.
 The fines for possession are also very steep and may be even higher if you are also found in possession of drug paraphernalia.